nju-websoft/ContEA/README.md

 # ContEA: Continual Entity Alignment

-This repository is the original implementation of ContEA, the model proposed in paper [***Facing Changes: Continual Entity Alignment for Growing Knowledge Graphs***]() at ISWC2022.
+This repository is the official implementation of ContEA, the model proposed in paper [***Facing Changes: Continual Entity Alignment for Growing Knowledge Graphs***]() at ISWC2022.

 ## Datasets

-We construct three new cross-lingual ([ZH-EN](https://github.com/nju-websoft/ContEA/tree/main/datasets/ZH-EN), [JA-EN](https://github.com/nju-websoft/ContEA/tree/main/datasets/JA-EN), and [FR-EN](https://github.com/nju-websoft/ContEA/tree/main/datasets/FR-EN)) datasets for continual entity alignment task setting, in which the to-be-aligned KGs are growing independently over time.
+We construct three incremental cross-lingual ([ZH-EN](https://github.com/nju-websoft/ContEA/tree/main/datasets/ZH-EN), [JA-EN](https://github.com/nju-websoft/ContEA/tree/main/datasets/JA-EN), and [FR-EN](https://github.com/nju-websoft/ContEA/tree/main/datasets/FR-EN)) datasets for continual entity alignment task, in which the to-be-aligned KGs are growing independently over time.

 The datasets can be downloaded in folder `datasets/`.
 Each dataset contains 6 consecutive snapshots of a growing KG.